iotJumpway/Intel-Examples/Intel-Nuc/DE3815TYKE/Computer-Vision/Python/OpenFace/README.md

 ## Seeing What Your Neural Network Sees

-In the event that a face is detected, the frame will be saved in the frames folder, bounding boxes will be drawn around all faces that are detected and the frames will be placed into either detected or notdetected folders grouped by date.
+In the event that a face is detected, the frame will be saved in the frames folder, bounding boxes will be drawn around all faces that are detected and the frames will be placed into either detected or notdetected directories grouped by date, in addition, frames that have faces detected in them will be stored in the identified / notidentified directories of the respective date and time directories, these frames will not have bounding boxes, so you can use them to retrain your model.
 You can access these images by connecting to your NUC with SFTP and downloading them to your computer.

 ## Viewing Your Data